 - could significantly mislead the Australian public, particularly where there is a health impact

 - involve a new or emerging issue of concern

 - are likely to become widespread if we do not intervene

 - are the subject of public or media scrutiny and concern

 - are of national or international significance

-- could lead to a loss of stakeholder confidence in the TGA or in therapeutic goods
+- could lead to a loss of stakeholder confidence in the Government's regulatory scheme or in therapeutic goods.

 Priority may also be given to medicines that:

 - are a 'relisting' of a medicine that was recently cancelled from the ARTG (by either the sponsor or the TGA)